 So what do the shocks do?
 They cause ripples through time that, if you could see them, would look like a lake after a rock skips across it.
 It would look like the rings of a tree in a cross-cut.

 The points of time captured on the crests of the shockwaves, on the rings of the trees, would be Ed and Norma’s distance from each other when Laura died.
 The points between the ripples, or between the tree rings, are the less solid details of Norma’s family and how Ed actually met Nadine.
-The most important details (the details closest to the moment of the shocks) rise to the top, are indelible, while the less important details can be re-remembered.
-Just like our own memories.
+The most important information (the details closest to the moment of the shocks) rise to the top, are indelible, while the less important details can be re-remembered, just like our own memories.

 This matches up with Joel Bocko’s observation on Twin Peaks Unwrapped: character cores are the same in Secret History.
-Alternate universe stories usually change characters entirely, but here different beginnings come to the same outcomes rather than the same beginnings coming to different outcomes in usual parallel universe situations.
+Alternate universe stories usually change characters entirely, but here, different beginnings come to the same outcomes rather than the same origins coming to varying results in typical parallel universe situations.
 Which is why I think it’s more about metaphysical geologic events rather than parallel universes.

 If you make it about timequakes and shocks to our reality, that can credibly explain how one dossier can contain blatantly inconsistent documents from seeming parallel universes.
 If we were dealing with multiple realities, the dossier would be internally consistent within one alternate reality only, and there’d be at least fifteen similar-but-inexact dossiers in play.
 In this model time is overwritten, but not before documents are written and immortalized.
 Think how there are copies of rough drafts out and about, earlier moments than the “final” products (the Star Wars Trilogy and then the Special Editions let’s say) and you can put them both in a dossier next to each other if you want to.
 They all exist, but one is the more official version according to history.

-Read here for a continued exploration of this theory.
+Read here for continued exploration of this theory.